austinjdowney/student-workbook/src/reflections/wk5/Day3.md

 Read Servers with Node/Express > MongoDb Relationships and answer the following questions
 1. In simple terms what is a sub-document?

+A sub document is a document nested within another document.

 2. When might you use a sub-document?

+-Passing a nested object into a "new model"
+    a new Schema: {name:,
+    specials: [{},{},{}],
+    ultimate:{}
+    }

+-Adding properties into the created document

+const collection = new Collection ({name: })

+//adds new keys in an array
+const collection.keys = [{
+    name:
+    moves:},
+{name:
+moves:},
+{name:
+moves:}
+}]

+//adds new key as an object
+collection.key={}

 3. How do you add to a collection of sub-documents?
 What about editing them?

+//To add to a collection... must use find one to target the key in the collection but set it equal to key in the collection. .save is REQUIRED

+const key = await Collection.findOne({})
+collection.key.push({
+})

+const updated= await key.save()

+//To edit a collection also use the .findOne to target the intending key in that collection you'd like to edit

+then dig in to the property you are liking to change and set that equal to what you'd like to change it to.   .save() is also required here

+const key = await Collection.findOne({nameOfProperty: ""})

+key.object.property=""

+const updated= await key.save()